 Pencil allows your drawings to come to life.
 It adds a little zest to your creations by allowing you to insert different image layers to your drawing, as well as integrating sound and different cartoon features.

-It reminds me a lot of GIMP and Photoshop, except with the emphasis on the actual drawing.
+It reminds me of a lot of GIMP and Photoshop, except with the emphasis on the actual drawing.
 Pencil is free to download and is a no brainer for anyone who loves pencil drawing, or who just wants to casually tool around on it.

 9. Adobe Flash